RediSearch/RediSearch/README.md

     - NOCONTENT: If it appears after the query, we only return the document ids and not the content.
 This is useful if rediseach is only an index on an external document collection

-    - LIMIMT fist num: If the parameters appear after the query, we limit the results to the offset and number of results given.
+    - LIMIT fist num: If the parameters appear after the query, we limit the results to the offset and number of results given.
 The default is 0 10

+    - INFIELDS num field1 field2 ...: If set, filter the results to ones appearing only in specific fields of the document, like title or url. num is the number of specified field arguments

 ### Returns:

 > An array reply, where the first element is the total number of results, and then pairs of